Paralegal Course Descriptions

 - Demonstrate the ability to find credible and contextually-appropriate sources for research and evaluation and to ethically incorporate those sources into their work.

-LEGAL 200: Introduction to Law and the Legal Process: CD
+LEGAL 200: Introduction to Law and The Legal Process: CD

-Credits: 5.0An introduction to the function and sources of American law, state and federal courts, civil and criminal procedures, legal reasoning, ethics applicable to lawyers and paralegals, and the various areas of law, including tort, contract, family, criminal, and American Indian/Alaska Native law.
+Credits: 5.0An introduction to the function and sources of American law,state and federal courts, civil and criminal procedures, legal reasoning, ethics applicable to lawyers and paralegals, and the various areas of law, including tort, contract, family,criminal, and American Indian/Alaska Native law.
 Students will also observe a real court proceeding.

 Course Level Objectives